gpreviatti/json-resource-attribute-package/Readme.md

 ## How to use

+You should create a json file and add the node with a name that will be identified by the test in the example the name is `majorAge`

-After install the package you have to decorate your test method with attribute and add the json file reference
+Decorate your test method with `JsonResourceData` attribute, add the json file reference and test node name

 ```csharp
 [Theory(DisplayName = nameof(People_Should_Have_Major_Age))]